London Symphony Orchestra: 1990s to the present

-In 1995 Sir Colin Davis was appointed chief conductor.
+In 1995, the orchestra appointed Sir Colin Davis as principal conductor.
 He had first conducted the LSO in 1959, and had been widely expected to succeed Monteux as principal conductor in 1964.
 Among the most conspicuous of Davis's projects with the orchestra was the LSO's most ambitious festival thus far, the "Berlioz Odyssey", in which all Berlioz's major works were given.
 The festival continued into 2000.
 Many of the performances, including Les Troyens, were recorded for the orchestra's new CD label, LSO Live, launched in 2000.
 Les Troyens won two Grammy awards.
 Author Jilly Cooper spent time with the orchestra in the 1990s researching for her novel Appassionata.

 In 2003, with backing from the banking firm UBS, the orchestra opened LSO St Luke's, its music education centre, in a former church near the Barbican.
 The following year the orchestra celebrated its centenary, with a gala concert attended by the LSO's patron, the Queen.
 After serving as managing director for 21 years, Clive Gillinson left to become chief executive of Carnegie Hall, New York.
-His successor was Kathryn McDowell.
+In 2005, Kathryn McDowell succeeded Gillinson as managing director.

-In 2006 Daniel Harding joined Michael Tilson Thomas as principal guest conductor.
+In 2006, Daniel Harding joined Michael Tilson Thomas as principal guest conductor.
 At the end of 2006, Davis stood down as principal conductor and became president of the LSO in January 2007, its first since the death of Bernstein in 1990.
 Valery Gergiev became principal conductor of the LSO on 1 January 2007.
 In Gergiev's first season in charge a complete cycle of Mahler Symphonies was given, with the Barbican Hall sold out for every concert.
 In 2009 Davis and the LSO celebrated 50 years of working together.
 In the same year the LSO took over from the Berlin Philharmonic as the resident orchestra at the Aix-en-Provence Festival, adding to a roster of international residences at venues including the Lincoln Center in New York, the Salle Pleyel in Paris and the Daytona Beach International Festival in Florida.
 In 2010 the LSO visited Poland and Abu Dhabi for the first time and made its first return to India since the 1964 world tour.
 The orchestra played at the 2012 Summer Olympics opening ceremony, conducted by Sir Simon Rattle.